JussaMouse/mlx-box/README.md

 sudo chown root:wheel /usr/local/bin/mlx-chat-launcher.sh
 ```

-2. Replace the LaunchDaemon `ProgramArguments` with the launcher (backup first):
+2. Replace the LaunchDaemon `ProgramArguments` with the launcher (backup first) — if you used the installer, this is already done:

 ```sh
 sudo cp /Library/LaunchDaemons/com.local.mlx-chat-server.plist /tmp/com.local.mlx-chat-server.plist.bak